Lakewood Cemetery: History

 Architect Harry Wild Jones designed the cemetery's chapel which began construction in August 1908.
 Built of the finest materials, the chapel seats about 200 and is renowned for its beauty and superb acoustics.
 The dome is 65 feet high with 24 stained glass windows inset its full circumference.
 Charles R. Lamb of New York orchestrated the design of the chapel's interior mosaic artwork.
 Six highly skilled artists of Italy were enlisted to create 10 million tessellae in Venice, which were then shipped to Lakewood, where those same artists performed the arduous task of assembling them in the chapel's interior.
 Completed in 1910, the chapel's total cost of construction was $150,000.
 Lakewood Chapel was added to the National Register of Historic Places on October 20, 1983.

 Cremation services were begun in 1910 and have continued to the present day.
 In 1965-67 a community mausoleum and columbarium was built with enough space for over 5000 crypts and niches.
 One of the building's more notable features are the 24 eight-foot stained glass windows by Willet Stained Glass Studios of Philadelphia.
 A large reflecting pool just outside the mausoleum's east side extends toward the garden crypt area and Lakewood's historic chapel nearby.

 In 2012, a new Garden Mausoleum, designed by HGA Architects of Minneapolis, was opened alongside the reflecting pool, adding a further 879 crypts and 4,620 cremation niches.

 Since its inception in 1872 Lakewood has continued to operate as a non-profit, non-denominational cemetery providing funeral services to the public.
 Many Minneapolis streets, parks, and monuments bear the names of the Lakewood's original founders — Thomas Lowry, William D. Washburn, and Charles M. Loring, to name a few.
 The cemetery itself memorializes many notable persons, including former Vice President Hubert H. Humphrey, Civil War General Lewis A. Grant, and Senator Paul Wellstone who was killed in a plane crash in 2002.
+There is one British Commonwealth war grave, of a World War I Canadian soldier.